Quadrid/lorOS/README.md

 3) Download grub for Windows from [Here](https://ftp.gnu.org/gnu/grub/grub-2.06-for-windows.zip) and extract it into a directory with the name grub in the downloaded directory
 4) Install QEMU for Windows to a directory named qemu in the downloaded directory
 5) Execute run.bat with administrative privileges to start the installation
+6) Continue with the Secure Boot section

+## Secure Boot
+On most compatible computers, Secure Boot is enabled by default.
+This is not an issue anymore, but you'll have to do some extra steps if Secure Boot is enabled.

+After the Installation has finished and you have rebooted, you might see an error message.
+Press the enter key to get to a menu with a few choices.
+Here, you have to navigate to "Enroll Hash" with your arrow keys and press enter to confirm, then select "loader.efi", select "yes", and then "Reboot System".
+After this procedure, the newly installed system should start.

 ## Mac or Linux computers
 We do not currently have support for macs or linux computers.
 The goal of this software is to simplify the switch to a linux-based system for windows users.